JackWangelin/Markov.site/README.md

 Adding in ReCaptcha
 Improving the randomization capacity
 Experimenting with a small value payment instead of ReCaptcha - debating whether or not this adds a goal from the creator side: plausibly my want to give concrete value to progression on the user side creates a goal of improving time spent on site.
+Working out better page UX design for good & bad pages Does having a UXD per page affect the overall goal?
+Or does it just create a certain condition only on the page?